Paris–Roubaix: History of the cobbles

 It was Alain Bernard who found one of the race's most significant cobbled stretches, the Carrefour de l'Arbre.
 He was out on a Sunday ride, turned off the main road to see what was there and found the last bad cobbles before the finish.
 It is a bleak area with just a bar by the crossroads.
 Bernard said:

-"Until then, it [the bar ('Café de l'Arbre')] was open only one day a year.
+Until then, it [the bar ('Café de l'Arbre')] was open only one day a year.
 In France, a bar has to open one day a year to keep its licence.
 That's all it did, because it's out in the middle of nowhere and nobody went there to drink any more.
-With the fame that the race brought it, it's now open all year and a busy restaurant as well."
+With the fame that the race brought it, it's now open all year and a busy restaurant as well.

-— Alain Bernard, President of 'Les Amis de Paris–Roubaix', 2007.

 The Amis de Paris–Roubaix spend €10–15,000 a year on restoring and rebuilding cobbles.
 The Amis supply the sand and other material and the repairs are made as training by students from horticulture schools at Dunkirk, Lomme, Raismes and Douai.
 Each section costs €4–6,000, paid for equally by the Amis, the organisers and the local commune.
 Bernard said:

-Alain Bernard, President of 'Les Amis de Paris–Roubaix', 2007.
+The trouble is that the Belgians then come out to see the race and they pull up a cobble stone each and take it home as a souvenir.
+They've even gone off with the milestones.
+It's a real headache.
+But I'm confident now that Paris–Roubaix is safe, that it will always be the race it has always been.